 The Harvard admissions committee seeks not only well-rounded individuals; it also covets students who are intensely creative in some discipline or activity, reflective, passionate, artistic, compassionate, talented, and brilliant.
 Do not be intimidated by these characteristics.
 Instead, strive to convey your unique self, life experiences, aspirations, motivations, interests and perspectives in a compelling way.

 Not surprisingly, the applicant pool at Harvard is extremely competitive.
-It received 40,248 undergraduate applications for the class of 2024.
-Only 2,015 were offered admission.
-Half the applicants admitted to Harvard University have an SAT score between 1460 and 1580 or an ACT score of 33 and 35.
+It received 57,786 undergraduate applications for the class of 2025.
+Only 2,320 were offered admission.
 What is the best way to standout in this outstanding applicant pool?
 Be you, convey your strengths, and express unique identity through your application and essay responses!

 Take solace in the fact that Harvard is assessing your overall application in an effort to provide the best fit for you as a student.
 Stay focused and try not to get overwhelmed.
 Make sure to adhere to deadlines as you dedicate yourself to this process.
 Plan appropriately to give yourself the time you need to put forth your best self.
 And remember, this is a two-way street; you need to do your part to convince the admissions committee that you are the best match for Harvard, while also considering what appeals to YOU about the “big H.”